 Mapping these sort of trends has become common practice for businesses looking for key insights from their data.
 But for many of us, working with data in this way is new.
-For many of us, including me, analysing data in Excel has meant producing some sort of historical report, maybe a chart or two and a little guestimate forecasting.
+Analyzing data in Excel for many has meant producing some sort of historical report.
+Maybe a chart or two and a little guesstimate forecasting.

-But as the data trend explodes and terms like correlation coefficient get thrown about more often in business I thought it was time to explore this area in Excel.
-After all, Excel users work with data every day and if this is where things are moving then we can’t get left behind.
+As the data trend explodes and terms like correlation coefficient get thrown about more often in business I thought it was time to explore this area in Excel.
+After all, Excel users work with data every day.
+If this is where things are moving then we can’t get left behind.

 If you want to learn more about correlation then I would suggest you read a little more on Wikipedia